Zaid-Mehmood-123/Driver-Monitoring-System/README.md

 ![Status](https://img.shields.io/badge/Status-Complete-brightgreen)

 An AI-powered web application that detects **driver drowsiness** and **distraction** in real-time using a webcam.
 The system alerts the driver through an audible beep if signs of sleepiness or inattentiveness are detected.

 ---
+---

+> 🚗 *AI That Watches Over You While You Drive*

+---